 - 6 one-inch thick boneless pork loin chops

 - 1 tablespoon olive oil

-- 1 can (20 ounce) apple pie filling with cinnamon
+- 1 can (20 ounces) apple pie filling with cinnamon

 - Preheat oven to 350 degrees.

-- In a large skillet add oil and pork chops.
+- In a large skillet, add olive oil and pork chops.
 Season both sides of the pork chops with salt and pepper.
 Brown pork loins on both sides over medium-high heat.

-- While pork chops are browning, prepare stuffing according to package instructions.
+- While pork chops are browning, prepare stuffing accordind to the package instructions.

-- Place apple pie filling into a greased 9 inch x 13 inch baking dish.
-Then put the pork chops are browned on both sides, put them on top of the filling.
+- Place apple pie filling in a greased 9 x 13 inch baking dish.
+When the pork chops are browned on both sides, put them on top of the filling.
 Once the stuffing is done, evenly add the stuffing on top of the pork chops.

-- Cover and bake dish at 350 degree for 35 minutes.
-Then uncover the dish and bake for another 10 minutes.
+- Cover and bake the dish at 350 degrees for 35 minutes.
+Then uncover the baking dish and bake with another 10 minutes.

 - Serve hot.

-One of the reviewers of the recipe, sautéed the apple pie filling with two tablespoons of brown sugar and two tablespoons of butter before putting in the baking dish.
+- One of the recipe’s reviewers, sautéed the apple pie filling with two tablespoons of brown sugar and two tablespoons of butter before putting it in the baking dish.
 The brown sugar mixture gives the dish more sweetness.

-- Try different flavors of stuffing mix to vary the taste from time to time.
+- Try different flavors of stuffing mix to vary the taste occasionally.

 What you need to make this recipe: